 Cheyenne: [starts to laugh] Was HE crazy, heh!

 Harmonica: Yeah in a very special way.
 An Irishman.

 [starts measuring out a square and hammers wood spikes into the ground]

-Harmonica: He knew someday or another that railroad through Flagstone would continue on west.
-So he looked over all this county here.
-Until he found this hunk of desert.
-Nobody wanted it!
-But he bought it.
+Harmonica: He knew sooner or later that railroad coming through Flagstone would continue on west, so he looked over all this county out here until he found this hunk of desert.
+Nobody wanted it, but he bought it.

 [continues with work]

 Harmonica: Then he tightened his belt, and for years he waited.

 Cheyenne: Waited for what?

 Harmonica: For the railroad to reach this point.

 Cheyenne: Ah, but how in the hell could he be sure the railroad would pass through his property?